inBeat/inbeat-website/content/top-influencers/instagram/bakers/indonesia/_index.md

 ---
-title: Top 10 Bakers Instagram Influencers In Indonesia In 2022
+title: Top 10 Bakers Instagram Influencers In Indonesia In 2023
 description: >-
-  Find top bakers Instagram influencers in Indonesia in 2022.
-Most popular hashtags: #indonesia #travel #dirumahaja.
+  Find top bakers Instagram influencers in Indonesia in 2023.
+Most popular hashtags: #indonesia #travel #fashioninspiration.
 platform: Instagram
-hits: 610
+hits: 575
-text_top: Identify the most popular Instagram influencers on inBeat.
+text_top: See the most popular Instagram influencers on inBeat.
-text_bottom: Our platform holds 610 Instagram influencers like this in Indonesia for you to connect with.
+text_bottom: Our platform aggregates 575 Instagram influencers like this in Indonesia for you to pitch.
 profiles:
   - username: "amieardhini"
     fullname: >-